Kristoffer-Martinsen/Collecting-Parts/README.md

 scripting language GDScript.
 (Python like in its syntax)

 A platformer where you need to collect modules for all your actions in order to escape.

+Link to the itch page to try out the game: https://ldjam.com/events/ludum-dare/45/collecting-parts